Are you match ready? Connect your TV to fibre

 Here’s what you should do now, to be match fit come tournament time.

 Get on the very best broadband connection you can at your place.
-We recommended fibre to for the best big screen streaming experience.
+We recommended fibre for the best big screen streaming experience.
+There are lots of broadband providers selling great value fibre broadband plans.

-Make sure you’ve got the right tech to watch Spark Sport – check out our list below.
+Make sure you’ve got the right devices to watch – check out our list below.

-Sign up and download the Spark Sport app.
+Sign up for a tournament pass and download the Spark Sport app.

 Why is fibre the best for streaming the matches?